12-Factor App Compliance

 | 5 | Build, release, run | ✅ | Multi-stage Dockerfile cleanly separates build and runtime.
 CI has distinct build → release stages.
 The binary is immutable once built |

-| 6 | Processes | ⚠️ | Mostly stateless — JWT is validated per-request with no server-side sessions.
-The rate-limiter holds per-IP state in memory; this state is lost on restart and differs across replicas |
+| 6 | Processes | ⚠️ | Access tokens are validated per-request with no in-process session state.
+Refresh tokens are persisted in SQLite (the backing service), which is correct 12-factor behavior.
+The rate-limiter holds per-IP token-bucket state in memory; this state is lost on restart and differs across replicas |

-| 7 | Port binding | ✅ | Self-contained HTTP server on configurable LISTEN_ADDR; no external app server required at runtime |
+| 7 | Port binding | ✅ | Two self-contained HTTP servers: the public API on configurable LISTEN_ADDR (default :8080) and the Prometheus metrics server on METRICS_ADDR (default :9091); no external app server required at runtime |

 | 8 | Concurrency | ⚠️ | Go's goroutine-per-request model handles concurrent reads well.
 Write concurrency is bounded by SQLite's single-writer lock; horizontal scaling past one instance is not practical without the MariaDB backend (2.0.0) |

-| 9 | Disposability | ✅ | SIGTERM triggers graceful shutdown: in-flight requests drain within SHUTDOWN_TIMEOUT (default 15 s), then the process exits cleanly |
+| 9 | Disposability | ✅ | SIGTERM and SIGINT both trigger graceful shutdown: in-flight requests drain within SHUTDOWN_TIMEOUT (default 15 s), then the process exits cleanly.
+SIGHUP is trapped and treated as a no-op with a warning - configuration reload is not supported; restart the service to apply changes |

 | 10 | Dev/prod parity | ✅ | Same binary and Docker image in all environments; .env.example keeps local config close to production defaults; no dev-only dependencies or code paths |

-| 11 | Logs | ✅ | All output written to stdout via the standard library logger; no log files or rotation.
+| 11 | Logs | ✅ | All output written to stderr via log/slog; no log files or rotation.
+JSON format (configurable) is compatible with log aggregation tools.
 Aggregation is left to the operator (journald, Docker log driver, Loki, etc.) |

 Summary

-Partially compliant (4 / 12):
+Partially compliant (3 / 12):

 | Gap | Resolution |